 We do not feel that all children with summer birthdays should wait an extra year to enter kindergarten.
 However, some children will benefit from the social and developmental growth that additional time in preschool allows, and every year, at the conclusion of the admissions process, we ask a number of families to consider this option.
 In deciding whether to move forward with kindergarten or hold back, we advise families to consult carefully with their preschool teachers, who know their students well and can provide helpful insight into the issue.

 Rarely, because students graduate from Sacred Heart at the close of 8th grade, we are especially cautious in admitting new students at this level.
 The Admissions Committee must be convinced that a new 8th grader will make an exceptionally smooth transition to the Schools.
 New students who are accepted are most often from families moving into the Chicago area and not transfers from local schools.
 Students transferring from other Sacred Heart Network schools make especially strong candidates.

-References, beyond the required LMAIS teacher recommendations, neither help nor hinder the admissions process.
-We are happy to accept them, but find they usually play little role in admissions compared to other factors more directly related to the applicants themselves.
+References, beyond the required LMAIS teacher recommendations, usually neither help nor hinder the admissions process.
+We are happy to accept them, but find they usually play little role in the admissions process compared to other factors more directly related to the applicants themselves.
 If you choose to submit reference letters, please limit them to one or two.
 We want to be very clear that it is not necessary or even desirable for prospective families to support the Schools’ fundraising efforts in order to gain admission to Sacred Heart.
 Instead, we encourage applicant families to support their current schools to the extent their personal circumstances allow.
-Having said this, we realize that some prospective parents may want to attend a school event as a way of getting a better sense of our community in order to determine if Sacred Heart eventually will be a good fit for their family.
+Having said this, we realize that some prospective parents may want to attend a school event as a way of getting a better sense of our community to determine if Sacred Heart eventually will be a good fit for their family.
 We are happy to have parents evaluate us in this way; however, event attendance plays no role in the admissions process and is never noted in applicant files.